 Certain moments thin the line between life and death: a hunt, a battle, or a ritual.
 Even though these moments are common subjects in ancient Near Eastern art, images of death, funerals, or burials are rarely depicted.
 From the Epic of Gilgamesh to the kiš pum rituals of ancestor veneration, there is plenty of textual evidence to suggest that death was one of the main concerns of the living.
 On the other hand, the visual corpus paints a different picture.
 In this paper, I analyze examples from Mesopotamia and question the reasons for the lack of mortuary imagery in ancient Near Eastern art.
-Is it, as Gilgamesh is told by Utnapištim, because the likeness of death cannot be drawn, or is it because death is depicted in a different way than in other contemporary Mediterranean cultures?
+Is it, as Gilgamesh is told by

+Utnapištim, because the likeness of death cannot be drawn, or is it because death is depicted in a different way than in other contemporary Mediterranean cultures?
 In order to answer this question, I evaluate archaeological evidence on mortuary practices and complement this evidence with ideas about death and dying found in textual sources.
-This holistic way of looking at ancient Near East, such as the Standard of Ur.
+This holistic way of looking at ancient Near Eastern art offers alternative interpretations to some iconic images from the ancient Near East, such as the Standard of Ur.